elitak/nixos-infect/README.md

 - Ubuntu 16.04 x64
 - Debian 8.5 x64

+It has also been successfully tested on OVH Virtual Private Servers (with debian)

 YMMV with any other hoster + image combination.

 nixos-infect is so named because of the high likelihood of rendering a system